What is Methamphetamine?

 Points to Understand about Meth

-Meth has been long understood to be an extremely strong stimulant and has been manufactured for non-illegal use in huge quantities, especially during World War II.
-Meth was given to German soldiers and used by Adolf Hitler as part as the campaign to create the world’s strongest army, keeping troops awake for longer and increasing a desire to fight.
+Meth is a powerful stimulant that governments manufactured for non-illegal use in huge quantities, especially during World War II.
+Meth was given to German soldiers and used by Adolf Hitler as part of the campaign to create the world’s strongest army, keeping troops awake for longer and increasing a desire to fight.
 Leaders inside the Nazi regime distributed millions of meth tablets called Pervitin to the Nazi forces, as well as to the public as an over the counter medication.
-In addition to using cocaine and opiates, Hitler was known to ingest high amounts of methamphetamine.
+In addition to using cocaine and opiates, Hitler ingested high amounts of Methamphetamine.
 Some people try meth because of a desire to lose weight, others out of curiosity.
-It produces an immediate euphoria and energy but is also one of the most addictive drugs releasing the brain chemical dopamine more than three times the amount than cocaine.
-Casual users can become addictive very easily because of the high percentage of dopamine receptors activated from first using.
-Meth effects a person’s behavior and personality, creating grandiosity which leads to dangerous and isolating situations.
-Users lack in responsibilities, engage in risk-taking behaviors, and find themselves participating in situations they otherwise would never do sober including committing violent crimes or engaging in deviant sexual behavior.
-Physical changes occur rapidly as it dries out the skin, causes itching created skin sores, creates teeth grinding and rot mouth.
+It produces an immediate euphoria and energy but is also one of the most highly addictive drugs releasing the brain chemical dopamine more than three times the amount than cocaine.
+A casual user can become addicted very quickly because of the high percentage of dopamine receptors activated from first use.
+Meth affects a person’s behavior and personality, creating grandiosity, which leads to dangerous and isolating situations.
+Users lack in responsibilities, engage in risk-taking behaviors, and find themselves participating in cases they otherwise would never do sober, including committing violent crimes or engaging in deviant sexual behavior.
+Physical changes occur as it dries out the skin, causes itching created skin sores, causes teeth grinding, and rot mouth.
 Crystal meth labs are everywhere in the United States through more commonly found in remote rural areas, though have been found throughout big cities as smaller, more concentrated labs called “meth dens.”
-Labs are highly combustible and dangerous.
+Labs are highly explosive and dangerous.
 It is challenging to withdraw from meth and is best to do in treatment.
 Research shows that meth users who try to detox on their own have a very high relapse rate.
-It can take a long time to detox from methamphetamine.
+It can take a long time to detox from Methamphetamine.
 Most insurance companies will not cover treatment for someone who only wants to detox from meth, which sounds counter-intuitive due to the high percentage of meth addicts and that they do better in treatment.
-Meth addicts wishing to get detox from a facility have a better chance of getting covered by insurance companies if upon admission they are dual or polydrug users.
+Meth addicts wishing to get detox from a facility have a better chance of getting covered by insurance companies if, upon admission, they are dual or polydrug users.

 Short-term Effects of Methamphetamine Use